-During 2011 the Company paid 86 thousand LTL for the acquired own shares.
-After end of the financial year 2011 (at 6 of January 2012) the Company additionally bought 1 000 000 own shares and paid 5,766 million LTL for these shares.
+At 6 of January 2012 the Company bought 1 000 000 own shares and paid 5,766 million LTL for these shares.

 2.7.
 Reasons for acquiring the entity's own shares during the reporting period

 The shares were acquired aiming to maintain the level of share price in the market.